AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 - @MCMrARM - thanks for all RE work
 - @ozbenh - thanks for submitting NVME patch
 - @roadrunner2 - thanks for SPI (touchbar) driver
-- @aunali1 - thanks for ArchLinux Kernel CI and active support.
+- @aunali1 - thanks for ArchLinux Kernel CI and active support
-- @jamlam - thanks for providing the Correlium wifi patch.
+- @jamlam - thanks for providing the Correlium wifi patch
 - @ppaulweber - thanks for keyboard and Macbook Air patches
 - @mikeeq - thanks for the fedora kernel project and compilation scripts